14 Bug Report Templates to Copy for QA Testing [2024]

 6) Reporting bugs in Teamwork with templates

 Teamwork is a simple to use, yet powerful project management tool.
-In fact, they are great to use for bug tracking too!
+In fact, they are great to use for bug tracking, too!

-I can guarantee you that just about all developers want to receive bug reports that look like this in Teamwork:
+I can guarantee that just about all developers want to receive bug reports that look like this in Teamwork:

-Sample bug report in Teamwork
+Sample bug report in Teamwork.

 As you can see, all the elements for a great bug report are in there.